w3c/Mobile-Checker/README.md

 from the root and you will be running the test suite.
 Mocha can be installed with:

     npm install -g mocha

+## Feedback and contributions

+* Send feedback about the tool and join us on the [mailing list](public-qa-dev@w3.org).
+* Report a bug and open an issue on [Github](https://github.com/w3c/Mobile-Checker/issues).
+* Send a feature request on [Github](https://github.com/w3c/Mobile-Checker/issues).
+* Contribute to the Mobile Checker in following the contribute [guideline](https://github.com/w3c/Mobile-Checker/blob/master/CONTRIBUTING.md).